Kong/docs.konghq.com/app/_src/gateway/production/access-control/enable-rbac.md

 task is to create admin roles that will effectively grant permissions to admin users.

-The admin role must have access to all of the Admin API, restricted to their workspace.
+The admin role must have access to all of the Admin API, restricted to its workspace.

 1. Set up the admin role, paying close attention to the request parameters: